 They view your survey as “work.”
 It’s your job, not theirs, to figure what they want.
 And if you can’t, then off to the next product or service that can.
 What’s worse is that not only are you asking your users to do work, but you’re also not getting the value you need from their responses.
-Most surveys today are too long and conducted out of context, leaving you without clear, actionable insights.
+Most surveys today are conducted out of context, leaving you without clear, actionable insights.

 The thing is, no product is perfect.
 Your users will find flaws in the next product just like they did with yours.
 And that’s why product leaders need to understand the needs of their users if they aim to get as close to perfect as possible when designing user experiences.